 - refer to infection prevention and control in all job descriptions.

-NHS England and NHS Improvement has published Living with COVID-19 white paper (23 February 2022), their Living with COVID-19 – testing (30 March 2022) and additional guidance on managing healthcare staff with symptoms of a respiratory infection or a positive COVID-19 test result can be found on the GOV.UK website.
+NHS England has published Living with COVID-19 white paper (23 February 2022), their Living with COVID-19 – testing (30 March 2022).
+Additional guidance on managing healthcare staff with symptoms of a respiratory infection or a positive COVID-19 test result can be found on the GOV.UK website.
 Staff symptomatic and asymptomatic testing procedure details are outlined in NHS England's guidance.

 Although people are no longer legally required to self-isolate, the government are still advising that NHS staff who test positive for COVID-19, who have received one or more doses of COVID-19 vaccine, who have any of the main symptoms of COVID-19, or have received a positive lateral flow device (LFD), should still follow this government guidance.
 This is because it is still possible to get COVID-19 and spread it to others, even if you are fully vaccinated.